UKHomeOffice/tf-testrunner/README.md

 # Tf Testrunner

-tf-testrunner parses [Terraform configuration](https://www.terraform.io/docs/configuration/index.html) to Python, readying it for testing.
+tf-testrunner parses [Terraform configuration](https://www.terraform.io/docs/configuration/index.html) to Python and then runs your tests.

 ### How it works:

-Automating the output of the command ```terraform plan```, saving its output to a temp directory and parsing it to a Python dict object to then run unit tests against.
+Testrunner automates the output of the command ```terraform plan```, saves its output to a temp directory.
+Parses the temp file to a Python dict object and then runs your test folder against it.

 Refer to the [examples directory](https://github.com/UKHomeOffice/tf-testrunner/tree/master/examples/basic-proof) for example Terraform projects that use [tf-testrunner](https://github.com/UKHomeOffice/tf-testrunner/).